 Refunds are allocated in the following order:

 Federal regulations require institutions of higher education to review students that receive all "F"s as a final grade for a semester to determine if the student stopped attending all classes.
 If the school determines that a student was not in attendance at the end of that period and did not formally withdraw from the institution, the student's last date of attendance in all classes will be considered their withdrawal date.
-Students who stop attending all of their classes prior to completing 60% of the payment period or term, but have not officially withdrawn from Edinboro University, may need to have their federal financial aid adjusted and may have a portion of their funds returned to the federal government and/or other funding sources.
+Students who stop attending all of their classes prior to completing 60% of the payment period or term, but have not officially withdrawn from PennWest Edinboro, may need to have their federal financial aid adjusted and may have a portion of their funds returned to the federal government and/or other funding sources.
 Students in this situation may then have a balance due to the University.
 Students are strongly encouraged to follow the appropriate University procedures for withdrawing from coursework and speak to the Financial Aid Office regarding any impact on their financial aid rather than stop attending their classes.

 Please see the University Withdrawal Policies for more information.